yiisoft/yii2/docs/guide/db-dao.md

 Performing Transactions
 -----------------------

-When running multiple related queries in a sequence you may need to wrap them in a transaction to ensure you data is consistent.
+When running multiple, related queries in a sequence, you may need to wrap them in a transaction to protect your data's integrity.
+Transactions allow you to write a series of queries such that they'll all succeed or have no effect whatsoever.
 Yii provides a simple interface to work with transactions in simple cases but also for advanced usage when you need to define isolation levels.

 The following code shows a simple pattern that all code that uses transactional queries should follow: